surgan12/Network-hacks/ftp /readme.md

 3. Tkinter

 For testing a test server is also added .
+To use

-Run ftpserver.py on one terminal
+Run ftpserver.py on one terminal and ftpclient.py on the other , in the ftpserver.py change the directory according to your need i.e home/<your name>/

+The gui of ftpclient is self explanatory

 Only one user is added on the created ftp server that runs on port ***1026***
  username: **test** password: **1234**